pietroppeter/nim-for-pythonistas/README.md

 2. Why Nim made me a better Pythonista
 3. How Nim can help you getting more involved in Open Source

 In the first part I will give a quick introduction to Nim emphasizing similarity and differences with Python.
-I will explain that Nim can be used as a fast and easy to use complement to Python with a great interoperability and metaprogramming superpowers.
+I will explain that Nim can be used as a fast and easy to learn complement to Python with a great interoperability and metaprogramming superpowers.
 Nim has also a powerful type system, functional features and can compile to Javascript.

 In the second part I will tell you a bit about my story on how I got attracted to Nim coming from Python, the benefits of a niche community, and how I came out with a deeper appreciation for the Python project and community.